-General principles of history cannot be considered laws or rules that always apply in the same way to similar circumstances.
+General principles of history (a.k.a. recurring dynamics of history) cannot be considered laws or rules that always apply in the same way to similar circumstances.
 Rather than rules, principles of history are tendencies that can be identified by observing recurring patterns in the historical record—tendencies that can serve to inform future judgment in the realm of human affairs.

 Principles of history are similar to principles of social science fields such as psychology and sociology that likewise deal with variable human behavior.
 Although not every human is afflicted with depression or subject to mob behavior, these general principles are widely accepted in academic circles and routinely taught to students in psychology and sociology courses.
 Would we prefer to remain ignorant of tendencies like depression and mob behavior?
 How many people would suffer and die to such ignorance?

 Yet history education leaves society ignorant of important principles of history such as: rising powers have a tendency to go to war with established powers (could it happen again between China and the United States?), and many or most military invasions of distant lands fail over the long term (think Japan and Germany in World War II or the U.S. in Vietnam).
 How many people have suffered and died due to such ignorance?

 History’s general principles may deal with momentous events that affect entire societies including events with the potential to involve large-scale death and destruction.
 It would seem that few intellectual disciplines can offer society more crucial principles of knowledge that history can, yet history education systematically fails to supply such knowledge to students and society.
 A great many people may have died due to the lack of useful knowledge that we get from history education.